 To study of phytoplankton, water samples were directly collected in the selected stations.
 In each station, 500 cc of integrated water sample in a glass bottle was fixed with formalin to the final volume of 0.5-2%.
-In the laboratory, the samples were subjected microscopic analysis after preparation steps (siphon and centrifuge).
-Algal periphyton samples were prepared by scraping of $1\times1$ cm square of submerged stone in each station.
+In the laboratory, the samples were subjected to microscopic analysis after the preparation steps (siphon and centrifuge).
+Algal periphyton samples were prepared by scraping of 1×1 cm square of submerged stone in each station.
 The algal periphyton samples fixed by formalin for microscopic analysis (APHA, 2017).
-Valid refrences and identification keys (Tiffany and

-Britton, 1971; Hartley et al., 1996; Wehr et al., 2003) were used to identification of algae taxon.
-Phytoplankton and algae periphyton abundance were reported as numbers/m and numbers/cm respectively (APHA, 2017).
+Valid refrences and identification keys (Tiffany and Britton, 1971; Hartley et al., 1996; Wehr et al., 2003) were used to identification of algae taxon.
+Phytoplankton and algae periphyton abundance were reported as numbers/m3 and numbers/cm2 respectively (APHA, 2017).